 We started Highbrow Hippie in 2012 as a lifestyle blog focused on beauty, wellness, and conscious living.
 We both had clients asking us so many questions about what we were wearing, where were we going and our thoughts on various things we decided it would be fun to blog about it.
 We were really enthusiastic about it at first, posting weekly and writing a lot, but then life kicked in and things slowed.

 Between Myka running WAX and BUFF and Kadi being busy building her clientele, time for blogging moved to the bottom of the list and before we knew it months would pass without a post.
 Then we ramped up blogging again, only to be slowed down in 2014 when we decided to open a physical location and were approached by an investor.
 That was a massive project (read more about it here!) and there was barely enough time to manage our day jobs while dedicating time to our potential new space at 1346 Abbot Kinney Boulevard, let alone blog.

 So we decided to pause on blogging (hello Instagram!) since part of our launch plan was to redo our website and poured all of our energy into our new opportunity.

 Sadly at the end of 2017, our investor decided to sell the building that we had secured, rezoned and designed for her along with the building permit we had secured.
 To say we were devastated is an understatement, but 8 months later we were finally able to settle with our old investor and now are free to follow the path we set out on 4 years ago, but this time we get to hold the purse strings and thus make all the decisions ourselves.

-In the meantime, we’re back to blogging again, picking up the pieces of our attempt to work with an investor and going it alone in the meantime.
-We hope you follow along to see how we navigate living life perfectly undone being entrepreneurs, being besties, being women all while being our Highbrow Hippie selves.
+In the meantime, we’re back to blogging again, in our new space on Abbot Kinney and continuing to thrive post COVID.
+We hope you follow along to see how we navigate living life perfectly undone being entrepreneurs, being friends and being women all while being our Highbrow Hippie selves.